 PARKING AREAS AND GARAGES:

 Many streets within the Villages are narrow and must accommodate pedestrians as well as vehicles and access by emergency vehicles.
 In addition, there are no curbs and irrigation along streets is easily damaged if vehicles drive or park on the grass.
-Owners are responsible that all family members and guests abide by these regulations.
+Owners are responsible that all family members, guests, and tenants abide by these regulations.

 For safety and general aesthetics of the Villages, it is preferred that Homeowners’ and/or occupants’ vehicles be garaged overnight and not parked in driveways or on parking pads.